 - View policies set up for your company: Read-only access to existing policies for your organization.

-- Create, edit, and delete policies for your company: Change, add to, or modify your organization policies.
+- Create, edit, and delete policies for your company: Create, modify, or delete your organization policies.

 - View automations set up for your company: Read-only access to existing automation processes for your organization.

-- Create, edit, and delete automations for your company: Change, add to, or modify your organization's automation processes.
+- Create, edit, and delete automations for your company: Create, modify, or delete your organization's automation processes.

 - Create and edit metadata templates for your company: Create and modify metadata templates used throughout your organization.